 For the study, Schroder, asked all of the participants to complete a computer-based “flanker task” that measured their response accuracy as well as their reaction times.
 Schroder asked half of the students to write about their deepest thoughts and feelings about the task for eight minutes.
 Then they completed it right after.
 In contrast, the other half of the students had more time because they wrote about the task the day before.

 Researchers measured the participants with EEG while they were completing the task.
 They found that both groups performed at about the same level of speed and accuracy, but the expressive writing group performed the task more efficiently.
-The results suggest that for people who are anxious, journaling or expressive writing may help them prepare for stressful tasks in the future.
+Therefore, the results suggest that for people who are anxious, journaling or expressive writing may help them prepare for stressful tasks in the future.
+(2)

 Jason Moser, an associate professor of psychology and director of MSU’s Clinical Psychophysiology Lab, worked on the study.
-“Expressive writing makes the mind work less hard on upcoming stressful tasks, which is what worriers often get “burned out” over, their worried minds working harder and hotter,” he explained.
-“This technique takes the edge off their brains so they can perform the task with a ‘cooler head.’”
+“Expressive writing makes the mind work less hard on upcoming stressful tasks, which is what worriers often get ‘burned out’ over, their worried minds working harder and hotter,” he explained.
+“This technique takes the edge off their brains so they can perform the task with a ‘cooler head.'”
+(3)

 This isn’t the first study that has shown the benefits of journaling when it comes to reducing anxiety.
 James Pennebaker, author of Writing to Heal, conducted a study in 1986.
 He asked his test subjects to write for 15 minutes about the worst things that had ever happened to them.
-Another group was asked to write about simpler things, such as the weather.
+Pennebaker then asked another group to write about simpler things, such as the weather.
 He observed them for six months and concluded that the first group visited the doctor less frequently than the group who wrote about mundane subjects.
+(4)